subbotinkv/widgets-app/README.md

 #### In-Memory storage

 HashMap collection class is used to organize the storage.
+Spring profile "map" should be used to activate this repository implementation.

+### SQL Database

+H2 is used as an embedded SQL database.
+Spring profile "h2" should be used to activate this repository implementation.
+Auto DDL generation provided by Spring boot is used to initialize the application database.
+There is no unique constraint on z_index column in the database, because H2 (and also Derby & HSQLDB) doesn't support deferred constraints.
+Z-index uniqueness is controlled by application.

 ### Test Coverage